1j01/wavey/README.md

-	* [Precorder][] is a separate project to do a similar thing on a device like a Raspberry Pi, the idea being you could have it always running, minimizing recording setup, and those caveats.
+	* [Precorder][] is a separate project to do a similar thing on a device like a Raspberry Pi, the idea being you could have it always running, minimizing setup time and effort for recording.

 * Projects should be able to contain separate, distinct timelines;
 some DAWs have "takes", maybe something like that is what I want.
 Ableton Live does something fairly reasonable.

 * Nonlinear undo.
-If you hit undo a bunch, then do something, then try to redo, it normally wouldn't do anything.
+If you hit undo a bunch, then do something, normally the data is instantly lost.
+If you try to redo, it doesn't do anything.
 Instead, it should pop up with a tree view of the history.

 * Soloing tracks?
-I bet something better could be done in this area.
+I wonder if something better could be done in this area.
-Like a more general configuration of the set of tracks to play?
+Some more general system for configuring the set of tracks to play?
-Something like that could easily end up faffy/fiddly, but it's something to think about.
+I don't know, but it's something to think about.
-I just feel like with muting and then a separate override of that, something could be simpler.

-* MIDI: I'm thinking of a collapsed overview of a MIDI clip, and an expanded view to edit the notes, but still inline in the track.
+* MIDI: I'm thinking of having a collapsed overview of a MIDI clip, and an expanded view to edit the notes, but still inline in the track.
-(I've made a basic collapsed notes view component but haven't made a way to actually create it in the editor, i.e. no way to record, create or import MIDI data.)
+(I've made a basic collapsed notes view component but haven't made a way to actually create it in the editor, i.e. no way to record/import/create MIDI data.)

 * Effects!
 I'm holding off on adding gain and panning because I think if the effects UI is good enough, they should be able to simply be effects,